-This is the current value of an insured piece of property.
-Typically, when writing a Property Insurance policy for your business, your insurance provider will let you choose between insuring your assets at their actual cash value or their replacement value (i.e., what it costs to replace the item at the current-market price of a similar item).
+Actual cash value is the current value of an insured piece of property.
+Typically, when writing a property insurance policy for your business, your insurance provider will let you choose between insuring your assets at their actual cash value or their replacement value (i.e., what it costs to replace the item at the current market price of a similar item).

 - You can quickly find acceptable used replacements for your items.

-Of course, if you have questions about which Property Insurance option is a better fit for your business, be sure to talk to your insurance agent.
-And check out this Property Insurance definition for a more in-depth explanation of the policy.
+Of course, if you have questions about which property insurance option is a better fit for your business, be sure to talk to your insurance agent.

 RETURN TO GLOSSARY